aqlaboratory/proteinnet/README.md

 # ProteinNet
 ProteinNet is a standardized data set for machine learning of protein structure.
 It provides a series of comprehensive data sets containing sequences, structures ([secondary](https://en.wikipedia.org/wiki/Protein_secondary_structure) and [tertiary](https://en.wikipedia.org/wiki/Protein_tertiary_structure)), multiple sequence alignments ([MSAs](https://en.wikipedia.org/wiki/Multiple_sequence_alignment)), position-specific scoring matrices ([PSSMs](https://en.wikipedia.org/wiki/Position_weight_matrix)), and standardized [training / validation / test](https://en.wikipedia.org/wiki/Training,_test,_and_validation_sets) splits.
 ProteinNet builds on the biennial [CASP](http://predictioncenter.org/) assessments, which carry out blind predictions of recently solved but publicly unavailable protein structures, to provide test sets that push the frontiers of computational methodology.

-Construction of this data set consumed millions of compute hours and was possible thanks to the generous support of the [Research Computing](https://rc.hms.harvard.edu) group at [Harvard Medical School](https://hms.harvard.edu).

 **Note that this is a preliminary and incomplete release.** The raw data used for construction of the data sets, as well as the MSAs, are not yet available.

 ### Motivation